JockLawrie/JuliaFromScratch.jl/README.md

 Pkg.add("Dates")
 ```

-The first time you do this will take a minute or 2 because Julia is fetching the list of packages available in its `General` package registry.
+The first time you do this will take a minute or 2 because Julia fetches the list of packages available in its `General` package registry.
 Adding further packages won't take so long.

 Note that `Project.toml` now lists `Dates` as a dependency of our package.